• Skip to primary navigation

 stainless steel pot on a stove with a lid on

-Cover, turn off heat and let sit for 30 minutes.
+Cover, turn off the heat, and let sit for 30 minutes.

 dates are being transferred from the small pot with water to a mini blender